mariusz-schimke/GiGraph/README.md

   <img src="/Assets/Examples/complex-graph-with-subgraphs.svg">
 </p>

-The nodes embedded in subgraphs with rank *DotRank.Same* are visualized in the same rows.
-The nodes in a subgraph with *DotRank.Max* are pushed together towards the border.
+The nodes embedded in subgraphs with a rank *DotRank.Same* are visualized in same rows.
+The nodes *p* and *t* in a subgraph with a rank *DotRank.Max* are pushed together towards a border.